lowrycode/table-tennis-league/README.md

 # City and District Table Tennis League

 **City and District** is a fictitious table tennis league based in York and the surrounding region.
-This website serves as a central hub for all league-related information.
+This website serves as the central hub for all league-related information.

 The project was built using the **Python Django** framework and deployed using **Heroku**.